PHOTO TOUR: Christmas at Biltmore 2018

 Magical.
 That's the word guests so often use when describing Biltmore during the holidays.
 Ornate decorations transport you back in time and showcase a tradition that dates back more than 120 years.

 The stunning decorations inside the home and across the estate feature more than 100 hand-decorated trees, including the 35-foot Fraser Fir that anchors the grand Banquet Hall.
 Thousands of lights help Biltmore to sparkle.
 And, poinsettias brighten the rooms inside the home and in the Conservatory garden.
-New this year are 7,000 globe-shaped ornaments that adorn the ceiling of the Biltmore Winery.
+Also, don't miss the expanded light display in Antler Hill Village and the 7,000 globe-shaped ornaments that adorn the ceiling of the Biltmore Winery.

 While these photos provide a sneak peek, you'll find visiting the estate in person is how you'll truly feel the magic of Christmas at Biltmore.